Hockaday School: Athletics

 Hockaday competes in the Southwest Preparatory Conference (SPC) in 11 sports: basketball, cross-country, field hockey, golf, lacrosse, soccer, softball, swimming and diving, tennis, track and field, and volleyball.

 In addition, they compete in crew (rowing) and fencing.

 Publications

 Hockaday's mass communication publications are student-run and designed.
 They produce the newspaper, Fourcast, once a month and the literary magazine, Vibrato, once a year.

 Vibrato has won national awards, including the Gold Crown Award (CSPA), Pacemaker Award (NSPA), and Best in Show (NSPA), through Columbia Scholastic Press Association and National Scholastic Press Association.

 Notable alumnae

+Since 2010, five Hockaday graduates have gone to post-graduate study at the University of Oxford as Rhodes Scholars, an award that goes to only 32 students per year.